Nature-Based Adventure Therapy for Young Adults

 Initial Clinical Assessment within first 2 weeks of arrival

 Skills Assessment conducted around mid-stay, with a one-on-one results breakdown session with Dr. Bradley

 Personality and Strengths Assessment Campbell Interest and Skills Survey, with a one-on-one results breakdown session with Dr. Bradley

 Comprehensive Psychological Testing as needed and/or requested

 Family Systems Focus and Support

-Parenting a young adult is complex and dynamic, which is why the family is integral to our process and the young adult’s experience.
+Navigating the relationship between a parent and a young adult is complex and dynamic, which is why the family is integral to our process and to the young adult’s experience.
 We ask families to join their loved one in their journey with support and care.